 Using a 12-cup food processor bowl and 4 cups of nuts allowed me just enough to have the blades work properly, while still having to scrape down the sides of the bowl a few times.
 I wouldn’t recommend using less than 3.5-4 cups in a 12 cup bowl, or you may not achieve a creamy consistency in the end.

 *I have read on ways to keep nut butters, and looked at different brands’ labels on how to store, and there is no right or wrong way.
 I personally keep mine in the pantry at room temperature, but they can also be stored in the fridge.

--prep time refers to oven time for toasting plus time in food processor.
+-prep time refers to oven time for toasting nuts and cook time refers to time in food processor.

 This post contains some affiliate links.
 Should you choose to purchase through said links, I will receive a small commission.
 Thank you for your support in helping keep Fit Mitten Kitchen up and running.